horejsek/python-webdriverwrapper/README.markdown

 ##### `ShouldBeError`

 By default `WebdriverTestCase` looks for error messages in elements with class `error`.
-If you want to test that some page have some error message, use this decorator.
+If you want to test that some page has some error message, use this decorator.

 ```python
 class TestCase(WebdriverTestCase):